Goals and Guardrails – monitoring system-wide trends

 Supporting English Learners – identifying needs, providing supports

 One goal of the Eat Right Philly program is to encourage students and schools to make healthy choices.
 The Eat Right Philly team uses questions on the student survey like, “During the past 7 days, how many days were you physically active for at least 60 minutes?” and “Yesterday, how many times did you drink any soda, punch, fruit-flavored drinks…,” to examine trends in healthy behaviors over time as well as to identify which schools and areas could use additional support.
-Eat Right Philly partner organizations, counselors, and nurses also use the results from parent/guardian survey questions like “Healthy food is available in my neighborhood,” and “In the past 30 days, have you worried about having enough food for you and your family” to inform the supports they provide.
+The Office of Research and Evaluation partners with Eat Right Philly to produce “School Health Snapshots” for each school that summarize available information about health and wellness, including responses to relevant District-Wide Survey questions.
+School staff and external partners use the information in these snapshots to prioritize health and wellness strategies and to monitor progress.

 Food Services – customer satisfaction